Hello, I’m Mark O’Shea and I want to thank you for visiting my official Big Adventure website.

 From the films you have seen you will probably have realised I am a keen photographer of reptile and amphibian subjects.
 Every time I go overseas I try to identify and photograph every single species of herp I find, including males and females, juveniles and adults, differing, naturally-occurring, colour morphs and even the same species in different geographical locations.
 This obsession goes back years before I was making television films to when I was carrying out fieldwork in the tropics for the Royal Geographical Society, Operation Raleigh or Oxford University’s Dept. of Clinical Medicine.
 I now have over 1,500 taxa (species and subspecies) of reptiles and amphibians as transparencies and digital images, and the website has given me the opportunity to display some of them to a wider audience.

 I have always loved maps too.
 I think I got that from my father, Mo.
 He loved to pour over maps and plan routes, and I have inherited the same fascination.
 Combining my love of maps with my love of herpetology means I am completely fascinated by distribution maps and biogeography.
 I want to know why something is found here, but not over there, what are the factors that limit a species’ distribution.
 I have really enjoyed preparing the maps for the website, probably too much actually, because when they were shrunk down to fit their allocated spaces on the pages I realised they were simply too detailed for the scale and space allowed.
 Maybe I will have to redraw simpler maps at a later stage (or maybe I will get more space for my maps on the individual pages).
+Before I got a contract to be a presenter on Animal Planet and the Discovery Channel, I struggled to find monetary support to do my research.
+As luck would have it, I stumbled upon a gambling website that believed in me and became my first ever patron.
+My gratitude to them is immense because I wouldn’t be where I am today without them.
+Please visit their site and discover the hundreds of games you can play free of charge, both on your computer or on the go, using your cell.

 So what are we trying to achieve with the Mark O’Shea official website ?